bethelju/RESTfulAPI/README.md

 * User Owner (owner)
 * Size of Lodging (size)
 * Guests Array (guests)

+The API allows you to do the following actions with lodgings:
+* Create a Lodging (POST /lodgings)
+* Get a Lodging (GET /lodgings/:id)
+* Get all Lodgings (GET /lodgings)
+* Partially edit a Lodging (PATCH /lodgings/:id)
+* Completely edit a Lodging (PUT /lodgings/:id)
+* Delete a Guest (DELETE /lodgings/:id)
+* Place a Guest in a Lodging (PUT /lodgings/:id/guests/:id)
+* Remove a Guest from a Lodging (DELETE /lodgings/:id/guests/:id)

 Below is a sample lodging:
 ![Lodging Image](https://imgur.com/ob5N0UJ.png)